donsauber/FlowOS/README.md

 My goal is to create an ecosystem of these modules so that we can have multiple uses for them.

-Applications - The first use would be for creating applications with more ease but be able to go back through at any point and upgrade any of the modules without having to refactor the whole system or find a programmer for because the application was written in a less popular language.
+**Applications** - The first use would be for creating applications with more ease but be able to go back through at any point and upgrade any of the modules without having to refactor the whole system or find a programmer for because the application was written in a less popular language.

-IOT - Then take the same system of an application and strip it down to the smallest version to make IOT systems that are able to interconnect and you can program easily.
+**IOT** - Then take the same system of an application and strip it down to the smallest version to make IOT systems that are able to interconnect and you can program easily.

-Operating Systems - Then you can turn the same set up into an Operating System that can have incremental improvements without having to download a whole new version each time.
+**Operating Systems** - Then you can turn the same set up into an Operating System that can have incremental improvements without having to download a whole new version each time.
 It would have security built into it at all modules.

-Company - Then take all of those modules and make them function for a corporation.
+**Companies** - Then take all of those modules and make them function for a corporation.
 Integrate Access Control and Permissions with automatic auditing to notice when one person keeps producing problematic entries versus someone who keeps going above and beyond.

-Next Step
+**Next Step**

 I want to start building these as workflows in Node Red in order to finalize the details of the first few modules.
 We can work out the problems for each system and block combination this way and then get them coded for long term use.
 I want to set up each system and block combination as something that can be dropped into a workflow as a new node and solve problems on its own.
 Eventually all of these nodes will be able to function as a whole system.